18F/uswds-jekyll/pages/support/vrsc.md

 If your question is related to SCINet policy or development, contact the acting SCINet Project Manager, Stan Kosecki.

-If your problem is specific to Galaxy on SCINet, please email galaxy.support@ars.usda.gov

-Single user operational questions should be emailed to the VRSC scinet_vrsc@ars.usda.gov, for example:
+Single user operational questions, including Galaxy questions, should be emailed to the VRSC scinet_vrsc@usda.gov, for example:

 * I can’t login
 * I’m having problems with a batch script